Golden Alexanders Plants Feed Black Swallowtail Butterfly Caterpillars!

-Golden Alexanders is listed as hardy in zones 4-8 while other sources list it at 3-9.
+Some sources list Golden Alexanders as hardy in zones 4-8 while other sources list it at 3-9.
 It is a short-lived herbaceous perennial forb of the carrot family that readily reseeds, forming non-aggressive clumps.

 This Zizia prefers full sun to part shade.
-It likes medium to moist places and is often found in moist meadows, woodland edges, near streams or wet areas.
+It likes medium to moist places and often grows naturally in moist meadows, woodland edges, near streams or wet areas.
 It will thrive in moist loamy soils in a sunny area.
 However, it will also tolerate a variety of moist soils including clay, sandy, or rocky soils.

 Starting Golden Alexanders Seeds

 Golden Alexander seeds are reported to be difficult to germinate.
 Sources say that it may be best to start them by Fall planting in a mulched bed.
 If starting in the spring, cold stratify them for at least 60 days (some say 3-4 months, but our supplier recommends 60 days) before sowing in COOL soil.
 Plant about 1/4 inch deep and keep constantly moist.
 Germination may be erratic over several weeks.